adrianoes/appium-and-robotframework-expandtesting_mobile/README.md

 - UI and API tests to send password reset link to user's email and API tests to verify a password reset token and reset a user's password must be tested manually as they rely on e-mail verification.
 - Disable wifi when the apk presents connections problems.
 - Use the versions mentioned it this documentation.
 They have been checked already.
-- noReset capability was added to start the apk normaly, avoiding pop ups.
+- noReset and autoDismissAlerts capabilities were added to start the apk normaly, avoiding pop ups.